-With the Brexit negotiations between the European Union and the UK Government now moving to discussions on a transition period and the framework for the future relationship, the External Affairs Committee has launched an inquiry into what Wales needs from these negotiations.
+After the Brexit negotiations between the European Union and the UK Government moved on to discussions on a transition period and the framework for the future relationship, the External Affairs and Additional Legislation Committee launched an inquiry into what Wales needed from those negotiations.

 In January 2017, the Welsh Government and Plaid Cymru published a joint White Paper, Securing Wales’ Future.
 This set out their position on withdrawal from the European Union.
-The UK Government has, on several occasions, iteratively set out its view on the relationship it would like to see the UK have with the European Union after exit.
+The UK Government had, on several occasions, iteratively set out its view on the relationship it would like to have seen the UK have with the European Union after exit.

 Terms of reference

-This assessment will include consideration of what formal relationships Wales can have with the European Union after the UK’s exit.
+This assessment included consideration of what formal relationships Wales could have with the European Union after the UK’s exit.